xavdid/advent-of-code/solutions/2021/day_24/README.md

 5 9
 ```

 Boom!
-That lines up exactly with what we're seeing. `1 + 15 - 11` equals `5`, so the function is successful!
+That lines up exactly with what we're seeing. `1 + 15 - 11` equals `5`, so the second function is successful!
 Of course, there's more to it- there's a few `1`-blocks in a row, so values of `Z` will be pretty big before we get to the first `26`-block.
 Luckily, that's where that math in the middle with the `26`s works out.

 Because of the way we multiply by 26 and then add an offset, we can roll back those operations later.
 Check it out: